ondewo/ondewo-vtsi-api/docs/index.md

 <a name="ondewo.vtsi.StartListenerRequest"></a>

 ### StartListenerRequest
-request for starting a listener
+Request for starting a listener

 | Field | Type | Label | Description |